Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 You're doing it.

-You're learning, you're doing it.
+You're here, you learn, and you're doing it.

 Well done.